 Use content research tools to examine the keyword you intend to target with the piece.
 Is there enough search volume to warrant your investment?
-If not, perhaps there is a similar term, you can target instead.
+If not, perhaps there’s a similar term you can target instead.

-And, take a look at the sites that are already ranking for the term.
+And take a look at the sites that are already ranking for the term.
 How did they approach the topic?
-How was the content received?
+What kind of response did they receive?
 How fierce is the competition for that term?
 Is there an opportunity to add a unique perspective?

 This is how the pros design content that can rise above the crowd.